marcelosantos/clojure-tasks/README.md

 A barebones Clojure app, which can easily be deployed to Heroku.

-This application support the [Getting Started with Clojure](https://devcenter.heroku.com/articles/tasks-with-clojure) article - check it out.

 ## Running Locally

 Make sure you have Clojure installed.
 Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/).